Unlock the secrets to better hair days.

 Best deep conditioners for every hair type

-Hair type: Normal
+Hair type: Combination hair

-For those with no jarring hair needs, i.e. have strands that aren’t curly, dry, damaged, processed or oily, or who aren’t worried about hair fall, are probably in the ‘normal’ category.
+For those with no jarring hair needs, i.e. have strands that aren’t curly, dry, damaged, processed or oily, or who aren’t worried about hair fall, are probably in the ‘combination’ category.
 In other words, hair with little-to-no specific problems or needs.
 As far as the best deep conditioners go, choose a lightweight hair mask that you can use on a Sunday night as a gentle shield for the week to come.